 A two-volume Transcript of the final hearing was filed at the DOAH on July 8, 2009.
 On July 9, 2009, the parties filed a joint motion for extension of the time for filing proposed recommended orders, which was granted by order issued on July 13, 2009.
 The order provided that the parties were to file their proposed recommended orders no later than the close of business on August 24, 2009.
-Respondent filed his proposed recommended order on August 21, 2009.
-PCSO's proposed recommended order was filed at 8:00 a.m. on August 25, 2009, slightly later than time set forth in the order granting extension.
-Respondent has not objected to the late filing.
+The PCSO filed its proposed recommended order on August 21, 2009.
+Respondent's proposed recommended order was filed at 8:00 a.m. on August 25, 2009, slightly later than time set forth in the order granting extension.
+The PCSO has not objected to the late filing.
 Both parties' proposed recommended orders have been carefully considered in the writing of this recommended order.